slfletch/mvp/tenant1/README.md

 - [Parameterization](#parameterization)
 - [Secrets](#secrets)

-## Tekton Standardized Container Build Process with TektonCD pipelines
+## Tekton Standardized Container Build Process with Tekton pipelines
 This directory contains Tekton pipelines intended to rebuild your standardized container docker image that will include all of the steps required to deploy your CNF.
 ### How it works